Turkey and Vegetable Skewers

 Steps

-Let’s go into the kitchen
+Let’s go to the kitchen

 turkey with herbs